AndersonMamede/docs/color-blending-quest/privacy-policy.md

 **Privacy Policy**

-Appstorehouse built the Color Blending Quest app as an Ad Supported app.
+Appstorehouse built the Color Mixing Quest app as an Ad Supported app.
 This SERVICE is provided by Appstorehouse at no cost and is intended for use as is.

 This page is used to inform visitors regarding our policies with the collection, use, and disclosure of Personal Information (email address only) if anyone decided to use our Service.

 If you choose to use our Service, then you agree to the collection and use of information in relation to this policy.
 The Personal Information (email address only) that collected is used for providing and improving the Service.
 We will not use or share your information with anyone except as described in this Privacy Policy.

-The terms used in this Privacy Policy have the same meanings as in our Terms and Conditions, which are accessible at Color Blending Quest unless otherwise defined in this Privacy Policy.
+The terms used in this Privacy Policy have the same meanings as in our Terms and Conditions, which are accessible at Color Mixing Quest unless otherwise defined in this Privacy Policy.

 **Information Collection and Use**